Table of Contents

 A plant reflects the quality of its environment in the way that it grows, the amount and condition of flowers that blossom from it, and the fruit that it bears.
 We see the growth of certain weeds as a sign of the soil conditions.
 For instance, daisies, dandelions, and moss grow when the soil pH is low.
 Nettles, thistles, and pigweed grow in dry soil.

+Life does not exist in a vacuum.
+It is the product of the environment.
 The same holds true of all living things, including humans.
-We do not exist in a vacuum.
 We are surrounded by an environment with which we interact.
 The food we eat, the water we drink, the air we breathe, and the environment we live in shape our health.
 Some parts of this we may be able to control, while other parts we may not.

 A person seeking care for a condition without addressing their environment gains little more therapy than a band-aid.
 A patient came to me recently for a refill on a medication for anxiety.
 He requested clonidine, which he says he takes 4 times a day for anxiety.
 Meanwhile, he had recently been homeless, and the current home is temporary.
 He asked me to give him a three months supply.
 I only approved it for one month.
 I later discovered that clonidine, which is not a controlled substance, has some value on the black market for its effect.

 How does a pill change someone’s life if the environment stays the same?
 Our medical system is operating in a sick care mode.
 Doctors are prescribing pills to treat a chronic condition that in essence is a result of the environment (e.g. food, alcohol, cigarettes, exposures, stress,).
 All the while, those persons return to the same setting.
 The search for health, and away from disease, requires a look upstream for the “cause of the cause.”
 At the crossroads of disease is the body with the environment.